-Paragraph 1.
-Tell the employer why you are writing to them in the first sentence.
-Finish the first paragraph by introducing 2-3 of your top five selling points.
+Paragraph One: Tell the employer why you are writing to them in the first sentence.
+Finish the first paragraph by introducing two or three of your top five selling points.

-Paragraph 2.
-Promote all of your selling points.
+Paragraph Two: Promote all of your selling points.
 Reference past experiences.
 Communicate the style of employee that you will be.

 Research the organization and the job opportunity as thoroughly as possible.

-Create a list of what the “ideal perfect candidate” would know and could do, and what attributes would help him/her to fit right into the culture of the organization.
+Create a list of what the “ideal candidate” would know and could do and what attributes would help him/her to fit right into the culture of the organization.

 Storytelling in the interview

-Practice telling stories that demonstrate the characteristics that employers are seeking in the ideal perfect candidate.
-Tell each story in 30-90 seconds in an organized manner.
+Practice telling stories that demonstrate the characteristics that employers are seeking in the ideal candidate.
+Tell each story in 30 to 90 seconds in an organized manner.
 Rambling or “winging it” generally doesn’t work well in a structured, professional interview setting.
 Organize your stories in this way: